 Everywhere you turn there are back to school season commercials featuring backpacks and school supplies.
 Doesn’t it seem like back to school season is just for the kids?
 It doesn’t have to be that way.

-Now that A.J. will attend five day a week preschool, I took a moment to think about what I’ll do since he’s in school more.
-Maybe you’re transitioning from half day to full day school for your little ones.
+Ever since A.J. started five day a week public school, I’ve noticed a change in my work habits.
+Maybe you’re in the same boat if you’re transitioning from half day to full day school for your little ones.
 Or you’ll be left with a baby at home while your big kids head to kindergarten and first grade.
 What do you do WANT to do with your time?
 I say maximize it mommies!
 Here are my suggestions.

 Take a day off, a day to yourself or just the morning off the first week or two of back to school season.

 Get your spouse, partner, neighbor or friend to take the kids to school for you and stay in bed.
 This is easier than it sounds.
 But I feel that whenever I’m at my breaking point I remind my husband to pitch in or wake up earlier than usual.
 I take the time to recharge or just do something that’s important to me.